Certified Physical Therapy Aide (Voucher Included)

 Instructional Material Requirements:

-The instructional materials required for this course are included in enrollment.
 The following textbooks will be shipped to you approximately 7-10 business days after enrollment:

-• Principles and Techniques of Patient Care
+• Pierson and Fairchild's Principles & Techniques of Patient Care

 This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
 When you register, you'll receive nine (9) months to complete the course.